CodosaurusLLC/CodosaurusLLC.github.io/services/roadmaps.md

 the help of some other people, for a few days or more.

-### _A few days?
-But you only offer up to six hours!_

-[Statement, one point for me.](https://www.youtube.com/watch?v=swqfFHLck1o){:rel="nofollow" target="_new"}

-### _Didn't you used to offer longer sessions?_

-Yes, I used to offer eight-hour full-day sessions, and full-<i>week</i> sessions too.&nbsp;
-But now I'm semi-retired, and taking life semi-easy.&nbsp;
-If you feel you need multiple days, we can still do that, but they'll be only six hours of talking, each.

-### _What if I want some other combination?_

-[Tell me](/contact) what you want, what you really really want, and I'll work up a quote.&nbsp;
-You can get some ideas from the "_What else can I get?_" section below.

 ### _What if I'm just not sure?_

-All righty then, start with Size Small, and see how [do] you like it.&nbsp;
+All righty then, start with a Small, and see how you like it.&nbsp;
-If you want more, more, more, we can
+If you want more, we can
 [arrange that](/contact).&nbsp;
 You can buy more Smalls, or a larger size, or make a custom combo by tacking on some things